timbru31/UnlimitedLava/README.md

 ## Data usage collection of Metrics

 #### Disabling Metrics
-The file ../plugins/Plugin Metrics/config.yml contains an option to *opt-out*
+The file `../plugins/Plugin Metrics/config.yml `contains an option to *opt-out*.

 #### The following data is **read** from the server in some way or another
 * File Contents of plugins/Plugin Metrics/config.yml (created if not existent)